underscoreHO/to-do-list-user-stories/README.md

 # to-do-list-user-stories

 Here are the user stories for the To Do List application.
 These are intentionally vague when it comes to implementation - use your best judgment!
-It is not imperitive that you complete all of the user stories, shoot to get through #7 - the rest are "advanced content".
+It is not imperitive that you complete all of the user stories, shoot to get through the Basic Requirements, up through #7 - the rest are Advanced Content that we highly encourage you tackle if you finish the first 7.

 ---
 ### **Basic Requirements:**